HomeResourcesAI in Marketing: More Than a Shiny Tool

 • By 2026, CMOs expect AI to deliver around 25% of efficiency gains in marketing (McKinsey, How Generative AI Can Boost Consumer Marketing).

-Too many companies jump straight into tools.
-The point isn’t shiny platforms.
-It’s the right stack for your needs.
+Too many companies start with tools instead of needs.
+The goal isn’t shiny platforms, but the right stack for your strategy.

-• Bot (integrate automation and AI agents where relevant)
+• Bot by integrating automation and AI agents where relevant.

-The smartest strategy and the best tools mean nothing if nobody uses them.
+The smartest strategy and the best tools are worthless if no one uses them.
 Adoption is make-or-break.

-At THoM, we help leaders role model AI adoption, set up governance that builds trust, and design training that empowers employees.
+At THoM, we help leaders role model AI adoption, set up governance frameworks that build trust, and design training programs that empower employees.

-Concrete example: in retail, McKinsey reports that generative AI-driven recommendation systems have boosted basket size by 2 to 4% (LLM to ROI: How to Scale Gen AI in Retail).
+A concrete example: in retail, generative AI-driven recommendation systems have boosted basket size by 2-4% (McKinsey, LLM to ROI: How to Scale Gen AI in Retail).

 When people see AI as an ally, it moves from shelfware to business impact.